Red Wolves and Mexican Gray Wolves

 LIGHTHAWK (M1564)

 At first glance, LightHawk (M1564) seems like every other Mexican wolf residing in the Wolf Conservation Center’s Endangered Species facility: elusive, endangered, essential.
 But the shy male has experienced something only very few lobos have – the wild.
 Born around April 15th, 2015, LightHawk spent most of his young life roaming the vast terrain of the Apache-Sitgreaves National Forests as a member of the Hawks Nest Pack but his life as a wild lobo came to a devastating end when he was removed from the wild in the fall of 2016 for attacking livestock.
 The elusive male was then flown to the WCC in 2017 via a series of private flights (thanks to the organization Lighthawk) and introduced to a spacious enclosure, where he now resides with Trumpet.
 The pair enjoyed months of “newlywed bliss,” but their honeymoon stage came to a close on April 30, 2018, with the arrival of three pups - two males and one female!
-They've since welcomed four more pups, one of whom now lives in the wild!
+They've welcomed a total of four litters of pups together.

 MOSBY (M1972)